fabi-lindl/xr-multi-agent-communication/ros/README.md

 # ROS2 xr-multi-agent-communication implementation
-*Note: Before you go ahead and read this README.md file, you should have read the README.md file in the root dir of this repository.
+*Note: Before you go ahead and read this README.md file, you should have read the README.md file in the root directory of this repository.
 It serves as a basic project overview.*

 ## Abstract
-The code stored in this dir of the repo represents the ROS side of the ROS2/Unity tandem project.
-It is essential to mention that the ROS code is written for ROS2 implementations.
+The code stored in this directory of the repo represents the ROS side of the ROS2/Unity tandem project.
+It is essential to note that the ROS code is written for ROS2 implementations.

-This directory is home to 2 sub-directories, namely *docker* and *ros_packages.* In the *ros_packages* dir all the ROS2 code that is necessary for running the ROS side of the multi-agent-network (MAN) is stored.
-It further entails ROS packages for the demo applications (see details below on how to run the demo).
-The *docker* dir entails Dockerfiles and docker-compose files that allow a quick set-up for development and running the demo applications.
+This directory is home to 2 subdirectories, namely *docker* and *ros_packages*.
+The *ros_packages* directory contains all the ROS2 code needed to run the ROS side of the multi-agent network (MAN).
+It also contains ROS packages for the demo applications (see below for details on how to run the demo).
+The *docker* directory contains dockerfiles and docker-compose files, which allow a quick setup for application development and running demo applications.

 ## docker
-Dockerfiles and docker compose files for development, testing, and running the demos are stored in this dir.
-Simple docker build and docker compose commands allow to run the code conainerized if you do not bother setting up a colcon workspace on your personal computer.
-Check out the section *How to run the code?* to see how the application can be run inside of docker containers.
+Dockerfiles and docker compose files for development, testing, and running the demos are stored in this directory.
+Simple docker build and docker compose commands allow you to run the code conainerized if you do not want to bother setting up a colcon workspace on your machine.
+Refer to the *How to run the code?* section to see how to run the application inside docker containers.

 ## ros_packages

 ### Multi-Agent-Network (MAN)

 #### rosagent
-This package must be run on any robot that is meant to connect to the multi-agent network.
-It enables the robot to connect to and communicate with the node on the MAN that is operating the rosrouter package.
-You can best think of this package as an interface between your ROS2 application and all other nodes on the multi-agent network.
+This package must be run on every robot that is meant to be connected to the MAN.
+It enables the robot to connect to and communicate with other agents online on the MAN.
+The best way to think of this package is as an interface between your ROS2 application and all other nodes online on the MAN.

-On start-up, this package tries to connect to the rosrouter.
+On startup, this package attempts to connect to the rosrouter.
 If a connection can be established, the rosrouter sends configuration data back to this rosagent.
-The rosagent uses this data to set itself up for the data exchange between itself and the rosrouter.
-Specifically, the rosrouter sends the rosagent an ID that uniquely identifies this rosagent during its lifetime on the MAN.
+The rosagent uses this data to set itself up for communication with the rosrouter.
+In particular, the rosrouter sends the rosagent an ID that uniquely identifies this rosagent during its lifetime on the MAN.

 #### rosrouter
-The rosrouter package is only run once on the MAN and is uniquely identified by an IP address and a port number.
+The rosrouter package is run only once on the MAN and is uniquely identified by an IP address and a port number.
 It is possible to run the rosrouter locally (e.g. on a desktop computer or a docker container), on a robot or on a cloud platform.
-Therefore, maximum flexibility for any further development is provided.
+This provides maximum flexibility for future development.

-This package is responsible for routing traffic between the different agents that are currently online on the MAN.
+This package is responsible for routing traffic between agents that are currently online on the MAN.

 #### rosutility
 rosutility entails functionality that is shared between the rosagent and rosrouter packages.
 In order to run the rosagent or rosrouter packages, this package must be built with them.

 ### Demos
-In order to obtain a better understanding of the working details of the ROS side of the MAN, demo packages are made available.
+To get a better understanding of the working details of the ROS side of the MAN, demo packages are provided.
 Two of the packages, namely *unity_robotics_demo* and *unity_robotics_demo_msgs* are copies of demo packages from Unity's Unity-Robotics-Hub repository (https://github.com/Unity-Technologies/Unity-Robotics-Hub/tree/main).
-Unity's *ROS TCP Connector* uses these 2 packages for demo purposes, too.
+Unity's *ROS TCP Connector* also uses these 2 packages for demo purposes.
 The following paragraphs provide a brief description of the demo packages.

 #### demo
 The demo package contains 4 ROS2 nodes to illustrate data exchange between different agents on the MAN.
 To illustrate subscriptions to a rosagent, image data generated by the rosagent can be sent to other agents on the MAN.
 To provide the rosagent with functionality to receive data from other MAN agents, a publisher node can be instantiated on the rosagent.
 Data sent to this publisher node is printed to the terminal by a subscriber node.

-- **webcam_publisher.py**: Uses the cv2 package to capture webcam data at a continuous rate and publishes it to a ROS2 topic.
-Hence, during the development of this project this node was intended to run on a variety of platforms; however, it only works on Linux as other platforms, e.g. Macs and Windows machines, do not permit webcam access via cv2 commands.
+- **webcam_publisher.py**: Uses the cv2 package to continuously capture webcam data and publish it to a ROS2 topic.
+During the development of this project, this node was intended to run on a variety of platforms; however, it only works on Linux, as other platforms, such as Macs and Windows machines, do not permit webcam access via cv2 commands.
 - **image_publisher.py**: Publishes black images with a randomly colored diagonal stripe at a continuous rate.
 This node can be used instead of the webcam_publisher.py node as it works on all platforms.
-- **image_subscriber.py**: Subscribes to the topic that the image_publisher node publishes to and shows published images in a separate program window (this package is only intended to demonstrate that the image_publisher is working error free and publishing data).
+- **image_subscriber.py**: Subscribes to the topic that the image_publisher node publishes to, and displayes published images in a separate program window (this package is only intended to demonstrate that the image_publisher works and publishes data).
 - **pose_subscriber.py**: Subscribes to pose messages that are sent to the rosagent (on which this subscriber is running) and logs the data to the terminal.

 #### unity_robotics_demo (from Unity)
 This package is a copy of the ROS2 package stored on the Unity-Robotics-Hub under the same package name.
-It is leveraged by rosagents to subscribe to color messages received from other MAN agents and to send color messages to other MAN agents.
-Moreover, a ROS2 service node is implemented to handle requests from other MAN agents.
+It is used by rosagents to subscribe to color messages received from and to send color messages to other MAN agents.
+A ROS2 service node is also implemented to handle requests from other MAN agents.

 #### unity_robotics_demo_msgs (from Unity)
-The *unity_robotics_demo* ROS2 package implements nodes that send ROS messages of types defined in this package.
-This package must thus be built along with the unity_robotics_demo package (these two packages go hand-in-hand).
+The *unity_robotics_demo* ROS2 package implements nodes that send ROS messages of the types defined in this package.
+This package must thus be built together with the unity_robotics_demo package (these two packages go hand-in-hand).

 ## How to run the code?

 ### How to run the code on your machine in a colcon workspace?
 - Clone this repo
-- **Create the ROS2 workspace:** Create a new dir named *ros2_ws* in the *ros* dir (this is the ROS2 workspace dir and must have this name for the code to work as intended)
+- **Create the ROS2 workspace**: Create a new directory named *ros2_ws* in the *ros* directory (this is the ROS2 workspace directory and must have this name for the code to work as intended)
-- **Create the ROS2 packages dir:** Create a new dir named *src* in the newly created *ros2_ws* dir
+- **Create the ROS2 packages directory**: Create a new directory named *src* in the newly created *ros2_ws* directory
-- Copy all the relevant ROS2 packages from the dir *ros_packages*, which is located inside the *ros* dir, to the newly created *src* dir
+- Copy all the relevant ROS2 packages from the directory *ros_packages*, which is located inside the *ros* directory, to the newly created *src* directory
   - Running a rosagent: Copy the *rosagent* and *rosutility* packages only
   - Running a rosrouter: Copy the *rosrouter* and *rosutility* packages only
   - The packages demo, unity_robotics_demo, and unity_robotics_demo_msgs only need to be copied if you intend to run the demo applications
-- **Build the ROS2 packages:** Navigate into the *ros2_ws* dir and run *colcon build*
+- **Build the ROS2 packages**: Navigate into the *ros2_ws* directory and run *colcon build*
-- **Install the packages:** Run "source ./install/setup.bash" inside of the *ros2_ws* dir
+- **Install the packages**: Run "source ./install/setup.bash" inside of the *ros2_ws* directory

 #### Running a rosagent
 ```